steelThread/mimeograph/README.md

 			                                           .|....'                  ||
 			                                                                   ''''
 ## Description
-mimeograph is a simple CoffeeScript library to extract text from a PDF, OCRing where necessary.
-None of the actual PDF operation is performed by the CoffeeScript, everything is farmed out to pdftotext, imagemagick and tesseract.
+mimeograph is a simple CoffeeScript library to extract text and create searchable pdf files, OCRing where necessary.
+Each individual step in the process is a separate coffee-resque job allowing for interesting scaling options.

 ## System Requirements
 - poppler-utils (pdftotext)
 - libtiff
 - Leptonica
-- tesseract
+- tesseract v3.01 (svn trunk)
 - ImageMagick
+- Extactiamge (hocr2pdf)

 ## Install